 Scaredy Squirrel never leaves his nut tree.
-He's rather stay in his comfort zone than to risk going out is not the unknown where he could encounter such horrifying sights as killer bees, poison ivy, germs, or sharks.
+He'd rather stay in his comfort zone than risk going out into the unknown where he could encounter such horrifying sights as killer bees, poison ivy, germs, or sharks.

 But never leaving his tree is starting to get pretty boring.
 He sits there all day with his well-stocked emergency kit.
 Then one day, the unthinkable happens: he spots a "killer bee" and, in his shock, drops his emergency kit out of the tree.